Universities and Research Institutions

 Universities in Trondheim

-Another time-honored institution in Trondheim is the Queen Maud University College.
-The aim of QMUC when it was established in 1947 – as it is today – was to educate early childhood education teachers, and to ensure children's needs and rights, and make children's perspective in the society visible.
+Another time-honored institution in Trondheim with 1600 students.
+Educates early childhood education teachers.
+Aims to ensure children's needs and rights, and make children's perspective in the society visible

 Research in Trondheim

 A great place to study – a great place to work on your research.
 In addition to its 42 000 students (in total), NTNU also employs 12 000 people – many of whom work as researchers.
-The pool of researchers, spanning from Ph.D. candidates to professors, consists of a multitude of academic disciplines, and of course nationalities.
+The pool of researchers

 The Norwegian Institute of Nature Research has its headquarters located in Trondheim, and plays an important role in taking care of our nature – and help reaching the UN sustainability goals.